-In addition to classroom guest speakers and a high tech pen pal, another important component of RiverXchange is a class field trip to the local river, tributary or important watershed feature.
+In addition to classroom guest speakers, another important component of RiverXchange is a class field trip to the local river, tributary or important watershed feature.
 A service learning project is encouraged, if possible.
 The purpose is to introduce students to the living natural resource they have been studying – many students have never actually seen the river up close!

 Our curriculum also includes pre- and post-field trip activities.
 Depending on location and time of year, a field trip docent or the teacher could cover topics such as macroinvertebrates, endangered species, pollution, food webs, hydrology, agriculture, irrigation and/or the impact of straightening the river.
 In New Mexico, classes have taken field trips to: